Maximal Objectives in the Multi-armed Bandit with Applications: Model and the max objective

-where $\PSR^*_T$ denotes the \textit{minmax (or the best worst-case) regret}.
-In the remainder of the paper, we design a {\it single} policy that attains the first objective to within a constant factor and the second objective to within a logarithmic factor.
+where $\PSR^*_T$ denotes the \textit{minmax} (or the \textit{best worst-case}) \textit{regret}.
+In the remainder of this section, we design a {\it single} policy that attains the first objective to within a constant factor and the second objective to within a logarithmic factor.

-\section{Lower Bounds}
+\subsection{Lower Bounds}

 We first provide an instance-dependent $\Omega(\log T)$ asymptotic lower bound on the regret.
 We let $\mathcal{M}$ be the set of distributions with support in $[0,1]$.
 For $\nu \in \mathcal{M}$, and $\mu\in[0,1]$, define $d_{\textup{inf}}\left(\nu , \mu, \mathcal{M}\right) = \inf\limits_{\nu^\prime \in \mathcal{M}} \left\{ \textup{D}(\nu, \nu^\prime) : \mu(\nu^\prime) > \mu \right\}$, where $\mu(\nu)$ denotes the mean of distribution $\nu$, and $\textup{D}(\nu, \nu^\prime)$ is the Kullback-Leibler (KL) divergence between the distributions $\nu$ and $\nu^\prime$. $d_{\textup{inf}}\left(\nu , \mu , \mathcal{M}\right)$ is thus the smallest KL divergence between the distribution $\nu$ and any other distribution in $\mathcal{M}$ whose mean is at least $\mu$.